Anubhav998/octopress/README.markdown

 #### If you want to be awesome.
 - Proudly display the 'Powered by Octopress' credit in the footer.
 - Add your site to the Wiki so we can watch the community grow.

+#### Your blog should be awesome.
+This should help.

+Blogging Basics - how to create blog posts and pages Deploying Octopress - simple deploy instructions for Rsync and Github pages Sharing Code Snippets - share code snippets with ease Blogging With Plugins - overview of plugins for blogging Theming & Customization - guide to making changes to your Octopress theme Updating Octopress - a guide to help you stay current with Octopress